 My dear GEM Family:

-We have gotten the ball rolling on our GEM pilgrimage to the Holy Land.
-We sent out a flyer earlier in the month giving you all the details about the pilgrimage from January 25 to February 3, 2020.
-We will keep sending it out periodically as a reminder.
+Registrations for our GEM pilgrimage to the Holy Land have been coming in, slowly but surely.
+We will keep sending out our flyer about the pilgrimage from January 25 to February 3, 2020 periodically, to give you all the information for registration.
 The season of discerning whether the Holy Spirit is prompting you to visit the land of the Holy Family and registering as pilgrims is upon us.
-There is much interest both in Michigan and Texas, and hopefully in other states among our GEM participants.
-The registrations have begun trickling in and we are hopeful that God who has begun a good work through this endeavor will bring it to a holy completion for all of us.
+If you have made up your mind believing that it is God’s desire for you, please register, the sooner, the better.
+We are hopeful that God who has begun a good work through this endeavor will bring it to a holy completion for all of us.

 Sincerely in Jesus Christ,